 The best way to enhance your security on the Tor browser is to use a compatible VPN.
-A VPN encrypts all your traffic and replaces your IP address with a temporary IP address.
-In this way, your ISP can’t detect which websites you’re visiting.
-They can only view the encrypted traffic coming to and from the VPN traffic but can’t intercept it.
+A VPN encrypts all your traffic and replaces your IP address with a temporary one.
+This way, your ISP can’t detect which websites you’re visiting.
+They can only view the encrypted traffic coming to and from the VPN but can’t intercept it.

 There are two ways to use a VPN to boost your security on the Tor browser:

 - Tor Over VPN: The easiest way to connect to the Tor browser guarantees complete online protection.
 First, connect to the VPN and then route your traffic to the web via Tor.
-By doing so, your data becomes encrypted before it is routed and maximizes your online Privacy and security.
+Your data becomes encrypted before it is routed and maximizes your online Privacy and security.
 However, it doesn’t protect you against malicious nodes.

-- VPN Over Tor: It is a bit complicated method in which you first connect to the Tor browser and then manually configure the VPN.
+- VPN Over Tor: It is a bit complicated to connect to the Tor browser and then manually configure the VPN.
 It protects against malicious nodes, but it isn’t recommended to use because of its connection complexity.

 It is better to use Tor over VPN instead of VPN over Tor.
-Make sure that you choose a reliable VPN provider that works efficiently with the Tor browser to enhance your online Privacy.
+Make sure you choose a reliable VPN provider that works efficiently with the Tor browser to enhance your Online Privacy.